joshimiloni/tech-challenge-app/readme.md

 ## 5. Deployment steps

-###Automated deployment - Github Push action will trigger the Codepipeline
+###Automated deployment - Github Push action will trigger the Codepipeline (buildspec.yml)
-1. Ccode is pushed to master branch
+1. Code is pushed to master branch

 2. CodePipeline gets the code in the Source stage and calls the Build stage (CodeBuild).